-In this guest blog post, Chris Singleton - Director of web design company Style Factory - explains the benefit of having an author website, and shares 6 top tips on how to create a great one.
+In this post we explain the benefit of having an author website, and shares 6 top tips on how to create a great one.

 Whether you're a published or self-published writer, an author website is an absolute must-have.
 There are a few reasons for this:

 - Having a website - particularly a well-optimised one - makes it easier for both readers and book industry professionals to find you (and crucially, your publications) easily online.

 - It allows you to sell books direct to your readers - and if you're a self-published author, you may be able to avail of a higher profit margin through selling them this way.

 - If set up correctly, your website can allow you to capture the details of your readers, meaning that you can establish a direct and long-term relationship with them, send them e-newsletters about your latest publications and events and encourage them to follow you on social media.